-EFO’S FIRST RECORDING TO BE RELEASED SOON!
+EFO’S FIRST RECORDING RELEASED!

 Without Pärnu, the Estonian Festival Orchestra and this – our first album together – would not exist.